IsmaelMartinez/teams-for-linux/KNOWN_ISSUES.md

 Some notifications daemons in linux don't support the implementation that Microsoft implemented in the browser.

-This project includes a desktop notification hack that can be enable by running the application with `teams-for-linux --enableDesktopNotificationsHack`.

 ## Blank page

 Some users have reported a blank page on login (with the title `Microsoft Teams - initializing`).